wavesplatform/docs.wavesplatform/docs/en/ride/v5/readme.md

 * [Lease](/en/ride/v5/structures/script-actions/lease) — leases WAVES.
 * [LeaseCancel](/en/ride/v5/structures/script-actions/lease-cancel) — cancels a specified lease.

 Using these actions, you can change the amount of the lease, in particular, withdraw a part of the leased funds.
 If you cancel a lease for a larger amount and create a new lease for a smaller amount with the same recipient in the same script invocation, the recipient's generating balance decreases by the difference.
-Otherwise, if you send two separate transactions: a Lease Cancel transaction and a Lease transaction, the generating balance decreases by the amount of the canceled lease immediately and increases by the amount of the new lease after 1000 blocks.
+Otherwise, if you send two separate transactions: a Lease Cancel transaction and a Lease transaction, they can be added to a different blocks and therefore generating balance decreases by the amount of the canceled lease immediately and increases by the amount of the new lease after 1000 blocks.

 Added the function [calculateLeaseId](/en/ride/v5/functions/built-in-functions/blockchain-functions#calculateleaseid) that calculates ID of the lease formed by the `Lease` structure.